godot-jolt/godot-jolt/README.md

 To begin with the focus will be on implementing the existing physics API that Godot exposes through GDExtension.
-During this time the feature set will be lesser to that of Godot Physics, due to Jolt not supporting things like soft-body physics or double-precision.
+During this time the feature set will be lesser to that of Godot Physics, due to Jolt not supporting things like soft-body dynamics.
 Eventually any new features that Jolt provides will be exposed as custom node types in the editor.

 ## Platforms